narmitag/narmitag.github.io/content/about.md

 All views are my own and unrelated to any employer past, present or future.

 Some of my slidedecks can now be found on [speakdeck](https://speakerdeck.com/neilarmitage)

+Some of the images have been created using [excalidraw](https://excalidraw.com/)